Lu100git/nodejs-mysql-jwt/README.md

-into mysql sheell after login, or run it on mysql worbench to create the database after the database is created, if you already installed nodeJS in your machine all you have to do, is to run npm install, so you can get all the node_mdules ALSO, DON'T FORGTE TO CREATE A .env file in the root directory so you can assign the enviromental variables, here is an example:
+into mysql sheell after login, or run it on mysql worbench to create the database after the database is created, if you already installed nodeJS in your machine all you have to do, is to run npm install, so you can get all the node_mdules ALSO, DON'T FORGTE TO CREATE A .env file in the root directory of this project so you can assign the enviromental variables, here is an example: